getify/Functional-Light-JS/ch5.md

 **Note:** The use of `const` above does not, in my opinion, make the case that `PI` is absolved as a side cause; `var PI` would lead to the same conclusion.
 The lack of reassigning `PI` is what matters, not the inability to do so.
 We'll discuss `const` in a later chapter.

+### I/O Effects

+It may not have been terribly obvious yet, but the most common (and essentially unavoidable) form of side cause/effect is I/O (input/output).
+A program with no I/O is totally pointless, because its work cannot be observed in any way.
+Useful programs must at a minimum have output, and many also need input.
+Input is a side cause and output is a side effect.

+The typical input for the browser JS programmer is user events (mouse, keyboard) and for output is the DOM.
+If you work more in Node.js, you may more likely receive input from, and send output to, the file system, network connections, and/or the `stdin`/`stdout` streams.

+As a matter of fact, these sources can be both input and output, both cause and effect.
+Take the DOM, for example.
+We update (side effect) a DOM element to show text or an image to the user, but the current state of the DOM is an implicit input (side cause) to those operations as well.

 ### Side Bugs

 The scenarios where side causes and side effects can lead to bugs are as varied as the programs in existence.
 But let's examine a scenario to illustrate these hazards, in hopes that they help us recognize similar mistakes in our own programs.